Three key features define attention-deficit hyperactivity disorder (ADHD) or hyperkinetic disorder (HKD):1,2

 How do the symptoms of ADHD change across the lifespan? | Dr David Coghill | Royal Children’s Hospital, Melbourne, Australia

-As different features of ADHD can impair functioning and quality of life in different ways,3-8 it is important to accurately evaluate each patient’s unique symptomatic characteristics, using medical classification systems such as the Diagnostic and Statistical Manual of Mental Disorders – 5th edition (DSM-5TM) or the International Classification of Mental and Behavioural Disorders 10th revision (ICD-10).1,2 Whereas the ICD-10 characterises HKD by its ‘cardinal features’ of impaired inattention and overactivity,2 the DSM-5TM categorises patients with ADHD by three main presentations: combined type, predominantly inattentive type and predominantly hyperactive-impulsive type.1
+As different features of ADHD can impair functioning and quality of life in different ways,3-6 it is important to accurately evaluate each patient’s unique symptomatic characteristics, using medical classification systems such as the Diagnostic and Statistical Manual of Mental Disorders – 5th Edition (DSM-5TM) or the International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10).1,2 Whereas the ICD-10 characterises HKD by its ‘cardinal features’ of impaired inattention and overactivity,2 the DSM-5TM categorises patients with ADHD by three main presentations: combined type, predominantly inattentive type and predominantly hyperactive-impulsive type.1

 Inattention is characterised as an individual moving between tasks without completing any one activity, seemingly losing interest in one task because they become diverted to another.1,2 Individuals with inattention are often easily distracted and forgetful, and experience difficulties when organising activities.1,2

-Hyperactivity refers to excessive motor activity,1,2 and may present differently depending on the patient’s age.1
+Hyperactivity refers to excessive motor activity,1,2 and may present differently depending on the individual’s age.1

 Individuals with impulsive tendencies can be reckless and appear impatient, and are often disinhibited in social situations.
 They may find it difficult to wait their turn, intruding on or interrupting others’ activities or blurting out answers to a question before it has been completed.1,2